 The design of an AP watch and its popularity within the market can greatly impact its price.
 Iconic models like the Royal Oak often command higher prices due to their enduring appeal and historical significance.
 Limited production numbers for certain designs can also drive up demand and, consequently, prices.

-More recent or less popular models might be available at lower price points, offering excellent value for those willing to explore beyond the most sought-after designs.
-The size of the watch can also affect its price, with larger models generally costing more due to increased material usage.
+While some pre-owned AP watches sell for multiple times their original prices, certain less popular models can be found at a discount, and these watches represent an excellent value for collectors who are willing to explore beyond the brand’s most sought-after designs.
+Similarly, the size of the watch can also affect its price, with larger models generally costing more, simply due to the additional material that is used in their construction.

 Limited Editions and Special Collaborations